 Among other things, I study the spectral and rotational properties of radio pulsars using some of the largest radio telescopes in the world, such as the MeerKAT telescope, the Parkes radio telescope or the upgraded GMRT.

 My research focuses on how pulsars emit electro-magnetic radiation and how matter behaves at ultra-high densities in the neutron star interior, which can be probed by measuring pulsar glitches, which are sudden spin-up events in the rotation of the star.
 I am also interested in the single-pulse properties of pulsars and fast radio transients like FRBs.

 A list of my publications can be found here: list of publications

 Alternatively, here is my ORCID.

-I have also written software which is running at the Molonglo radio telescope and can be downloaded from my bitbucket account.
+I have designed and implemented various software tools, some of which are running on the MeerTRAP cluster at the MeerKAT telescope, or at the Molonglo radio telescope.
+These can be downloaded from my bitbucket or github accounts.